Between January and April 2019, we will send close to 500,000 land tax assessment notices to customers.

-Please note: we do not adjust land tax assessments for property bought, sold or settled during an assessment year.
-Your solicitor or conveyancer can advise you about any land tax adjustments made on settlement.
+Note: We do not adjust land tax for property bought, sold or settled during an assessment year.
+The owner of a property as at 31 December is responsible for paying the land tax assessment for the following year.
+Your solicitor or conveyancer can advise you about any land tax adjustments that need to be made on settlement.

-The following frequently asked questions are designed to help you understand your land tax assessment, and what you need to do if your assessment is incorrect or you disagree with it.
+The answers to these frequently asked questions are designed to help you understand your land tax assessment, and what you need to do if your assessment is incorrect or you disagree with it.

 - What do I do when I get an assessment?

-- What do I do if I disagree with my valuation?
+- What do I do if my assessment is incorrect?

 - When do I have to pay my land tax?